 Registering a Death

-Who may register a death?
+Who can register a death?

 - Any other person with knowledge of the death

-What documents do I need to provide?
+What documents do I need to bring?

-What documents will I receive?
+What documents do I receive?

-- A certificate of registration of death (form 14) for the funeral director.
+- A certificate of registration of death (form 14) for the funeral director

 Tell Us Once

-Page last updated: 9 October 2018
+Page last updated: 14 August 2019